cognizance-amrita/Hacktoberfest-2023/DS-and-Algorithms/Stack_using_array/readme.md

-Write a program to implement stack using array.
+Write a program to implement a stack using an array.

 ## Methods